mikex86/scicore/thesis/thesis.md

 To overcome this limitation, a chatbot can be fine-tuned on a dataset of conversations that include domain-specific information, however large language models will also be able to generalize when trained on domain-specific information that is not in a conversation format.
 As the goal of this thesis is to lay the theoretical foundation for implementing a conversational AI system for the Higher Technical College of St. Pölten, we can for example fine-tune a language model on a dataset of conversations that include information about the school's subjects etc. aswell as summaries of the school's teaching material.

-The following figure shows a fine-tuned GPT-3 language model respond with domain-specific information about the school's subjects, whitout the information being present in the prompt:
+The following figure shows a fine-tuned GPT-3 language model respond with domain-specific information about the school's subjects, without the information being present in the prompt:

 ![gpt3_domain_specific_knowledge](./figures/gpt3_domain_specific_knowledge.png)

 ## Conclusion
+// TODO: Write conclusion